User Memory

 - User Control: When enabled, users can toggle memory on/off for their individual chats

-- Customizable Storage: Control what types of information can be stored using valid keys
+- Customizable Keys: Restrict what categories of information can be stored using

 - Agent Integration: Use AI agents to intelligently manage what gets remembered